Scille/parsec-cloud/client/README.md

 Among other things, it installs `Ionic` / `Vue` / `Capacitor` CLI locally, you can use them with npx like this: `npx ionic --help`

-This command will also automatically execute `npm install` in the electron directory, this is normally done by `npx cap add @capacitor-community/electron`, nevertheless since we have custom configuration in this folder, we can't override it.
+If you plan on running Electron, you may also want to launch `npm install` inside the electron directory, or it will be run automatically when you start Electron for the first time.

 ### Libparsec bindings